d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/bert.md

 special tokens “&lt;cls&gt;” and “&lt;seq&gt;”.
 Next, we will use these representations to compute the loss function for pretraining BERT.
-The pretraining is composed of the following 2 tasks: masked language modeling and next sentence prediction.
+The pretraining is composed of the following two tasks: masked language modeling and next sentence prediction.

-### A Masked Language Model
+### Masked Language Modeling
 :label:`subsec_mlm`

 As illustrated in :numref:`sec_language_model`,